Skip to content

 Deleting Objects

-Use .delete() to remove objects:
+Use .delete() to remove an object:

 device = nb.dcim.devices.get(1)